MicrosoftDocs/VBA-Docs/api/Visio.Viewer.SelectedShapeIndex.md

 ## Return value

 **Long**

 ## Remarks

 The collection of shapes is one-based, so the index of the first shape in the collection is 1.

 If no shapes are selected in the drawing, the **SelectedShapeIndex** property returns 0.

 ## Example

 The following code iterates through the collection of shapes in the document that is open in Visio Viewer, selects each shape in turn, and then gets the value of the first shape data item (custom property) assigned to each shape.
-If it discovers a custom property value of "Computer 100", it displays a message box to that effect.
+If it discovers a custom property value of Computer 100, it displays a message box to that effect.

 ```vb
 Dim intSelectedShapeIndex As Integer